-Many people associate the cause of psychological issues to the work-related stress in their workplace.
+Many people associate the cause of psychological issues with work-related stress in their workplace.
 However, as a matter of fact, the modern workplace can hold solutions to provide relief from several psychological and stress-related issues, rather than aggravating them.
-For example, the misuse of alcohol and drugs are known to be triggers for depression or other mental issues, but with a drugs and alcohol awareness programme in your organisation, it can lead to a better quality of life, allowing individuals to work to their full potential by reducing their dependency on drugs and alcohol.
+For example, the misuse of alcohol and drugs are known to be triggers for depression or other mental issues, but drugs and alcohol awareness training in your organisation can lead to a better quality of life, allowing individuals to work to their full potential by reducing their dependency on drugs and alcohol.

-Suggestions for a Drug and Alcohol Awareness programme
+How to develop a Drug and Alcohol Awareness programme into an organisation

 Engage with the workforce